hipe/tmx/lib/skylab/code-molester/doc/issues/005-understanding-the-config-file-model.md

 severity -- e.g you may only want to act on events when they are at a certain level of severity to you.

-this big graph of streams is best viewed with `pub-sub viz`, a command- line tool that is part of pub-sub and works in conjunction with graph-viz to display this graph visually.
+this big graph of streams is best viewed with `[cb] viz`, a command- line tool that is part of [cb] and works in conjunction with graph-viz to display this graph visually.

 (incidentally this and its two constituent implementation methods